 and the finite two-loop violation by

-In each case again the first equations are obtained from explicit computation of the Feynman diagrams, and the last equations are obtained by comparing with \cref{eq:BRSTtransfoSsct2}, \cref{eq:sct2cancellation} and \cref{eq:BRSTtransfoSfct2}.\footnote{ Divergent $1/\epsilon^2$ poles in \eqref{eq:DivWard3} are omitted since they cancel completely.
-Second and third row in \eqref{eq:FiniteWard3} represent full results for finite (momentum-derived) photon self-energy and vertex interaction, respectively.} As a result, it is established that the counterterms in \cref{eq:Sfct2L} restore all Ward identities.
+In each case again the first equations are obtained from explicit computation of the Feynman diagrams, and the last equations are obtained by comparing with \cref{eq:BRSTtransfoSsct2}, \cref{eq:sct2cancellation} and \cref{eq:BRSTtransfoSfct2}.\footnote{ The divergent $1/\epsilon^2$ poles in \eqref{eq:DivWard3} are omitted since they cancel completely.
+The second and third rows in \eqref{eq:FiniteWard3} represent the full results for finite (momentum-differentiated) photon self energy and vertex interaction, respectively.} As a result, it is established that the counterterms in \cref{eq:Sfct2L} restore all Ward identities.